Paul Manafort Kept In Solitary Confinement 23 Hours Per Day, Filings Show

 As CNBC reported on June 15, following Special Counsel Robert Mueller’s witness tampering charges, Paul Manafort’s bail was revoked, and he was sent to jail.
 Prior to the event, Manafort had been under house arrest, facing numerous charges as part of Mueller’s Russia probe.

-But, Manafort’s lawyers are also arguing that their client needs to be released from jail, since the witness tampering charges brought up by Mueller’s team do not allege threats of physical violence.
-In response to these claims, Mueller’s legal team has opposed Manafort lawyer’s requests for release, claiming in a separate court filling that former Trump campaign chairman’s influence on witnesses was damaging, although not violent.
+But, Manafort’s lawyers are also arguing that their client needs to be released from jail since the witness tampering charges brought up by Mueller’s team do not allege threats of physical violence.
+In response to these claims, Mueller’s legal team has opposed Manafort lawyer’s requests for release, claiming in a separate court filing that former Trump campaign chairman’s influence on witnesses was damaging, although not violent.

 Manafort being kept in solitary confinement 23 hours per day to "guarantee his safety" https://t.co/tEMbKdN3Pg pic.twitter.com/MJHHUXdoyc